Nearly 70% of fresh, non-organic produce sold in the United States contains residues of pesticides…

 How to Wash Your Fruits and Veggies

 So, it’s important to wash your produce whether it’s organic or not.
 While the Clean Fifteen boasts less pesticide residue than the Dirty Dozen list, you still need to wash your produce to ensure you’re consuming the least possible amount of dirt, dust, and pesticide residue.

 But do you know how to properly do that?
 Here are a few tips to help you out…

 - Wash fruit and veggies with soap or detergent

 - Use an abrasive brush on delicately skinned fruit

 - Place fruit and veggies in your sink and fill with cold, distilled water for two to three minutes.
 Soak produce with ridges and crevices (like broccoli and cauliflower) for a few minutes longer.

-- For produce with thick skin, use a use a gentle vegetable brush to help lift away additional pesticides and microbes.
+- For produce with thick skin, use a gentle vegetable brush to help lift away additional pesticides and microbes.

 - Drain your sink and dry your fruit and veggies when you’ve finished washing!